Cantonese: Cantonese romanisation in Hong Kong

 An influential work on Cantonese, A Chinese Syllabary Pronounced According to the Dialect of Canton, written by Wong Shik Ling, was published in 1941.
 He devised an IPA-based system of transcription, the S. L. Wong system, used by many Chinese dictionaries later published in Hong Kong.
 Although Wong also devised a romanisation-scheme, likewise known as the S. L. Wong system, the latter is not as widely used as his transcription.
 This system succeeded the Barnett–Chao system as being the one used by the Hong Kong Government Language School.

 The Linguistic Society of Hong Kong (LSHK) has advocated the romanisation it devised (and named Jyutping).
 An arguable advantage of it is that its particular use of J for instance (as at the beginning of its name) matches IPA in contrast to most other systems' using Y, resembling English.
 Some effort has been made to promote Jyutping, but it has yet to be examined how successfully this has caused use of it to proliferate in the region.

 Another popular scheme is ILE romanisation, the only system of romanisation accepted by the Hong Kong Education and Manpower Bureau and Hong Kong Examinations and Assessment Authority.
 Books and studies for teachers and students in primary and secondary schools usually use this scheme, but some teachers and students use S.L.
 Wong's system of transcription.

 Those learning Cantonese may feel frustrated that, despite efforts to standardise Cantonese romanisations, most native Cantonese speakers, regardless of their level of education, are unfamiliar with any romanisation beyond the conventional, Latin-letter spellings of Cantonese names.
-Because Cantonese is primarily a spoken language, meaning that its speakers do not in most genres of writing use its own writing-system (instead, in most of their writing, despite having some Chinese characters unique to Cantonese, primarily following modern standard Chinese, which is closely tied to Mandarin), therefore, it is not taught in schools.
+Because Cantonese is primarily a spoken language, meaning that its speakers do not in most genres of writing use its own writing-system (instead, in most of their writing, despite having some Chinese characters unique to Cantonese, primarily following modern standard Chinese, which is closely tied to Mandarin), therefore, Chinese characters unique to Cantonese are not taught in schools.
 As a result, locals do not learn any of these systems.
 In contrast to the general use of romanisation in Mandarin-speaking areas of China, systems of romanisation for Cantonese are excluded from the educational systems of both Hong Kong and the province of Guangdong.
 In practice, Hong Kong follows a loose, unnamed romanisation-scheme used by the Government of Hong Kong.

 Google's Cantonese input uses Yale, Jyutping, or Cantonese Pinyin (ILE romanisation), the Yale being the first standard.